MadeAgents/Hammer/README.md

 ### Train the Model

-After setting up the training data, you can now train the model.
+After setting up the training data, you can now train the model using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 Replace `<MODEL>` with the path or name of the base model you want to use:

 ```
 bash train.sh <MODEL>